“When persistence turns to pestering, it’s time to know your rights.”

 - Right to Sue for Violations

 If a debt collector violates your FDCPA rights, you have the right to sue them in state or federal court.
-You can recover damages for harassment, attorney fees, and statutory damages of up to $1,000, even if you suffered no specific financial loss.
+You can recover damages for debt collection harassment, attorney fees, and statutory damages of up to $1,000, even if you suffered no specific financial loss.

 - Right to Accurate Credit Reporting